-Consonant with this mission, the School's comprehensive, 52 credit bachelor's program is designed to prepare graduates for entry level work with individuals, families, communities, groups and organization to improve their well-being.
-The students will be able to competently work in a range of social work settings, with diverse population groups with varying needs and problems, and who are able to employ change both within and among various social systems.
+Consonant with this mission, the School's comprehensive, 52 credit bachelor's program is designed to prepare graduates for entry level work with individuals, families, communities, groups and organizations to improve their well-being.
+Graduating students will be able to competently work in a range of social work settings, with diverse population groups with varying needs and problems, and will becapable of employing change both within and among various social systems.

-For detailed information about the BSW curriculum, see the UConn SSW BSW Student Handbook on our UConn SSW website:
+For detailed information about the BSW curriculum, see the UConn SSW BSW Student Handbook on our UConn SSW website: https://ssw.uconn.edu/bachelors-social-work/bsw-coursework/